ochase10/ochase10.github.io/index.md

             <p class="text-line">I am a member of the Hobby-Eberly Telescope Dark Energy Experiment (<a href="https://hetdex.org" target="_blank">HETDEX</a>) collaboration.
 Our goal is to achieve percent level cosmological parameter constraints using the BAO signal in our catalog of more than 1M Lyman-α emitting galaxies at intermediate redshifts.</p>

             <p class="text-line">When I'm not searching for deep truths about the universe, I try to fill my life with joy, rest, and personal growth.
 I enjoy getting active with a number of sports including tennis, soccer, and bouldering.
 I'm always willing to try a new food spot (or return to an old favorite).
-I love movies and TV, some of my favorites being *Everything, Everywhere, All at Once*, *Dodgeball*, *Severance*, and *Invincible*.
+I love movies and TV, some of my favorites being <em>Everything, Everywhere, All at Once</em>, <em>Dodgeball</em>, <em>Severance</em>, and <em>Invincible</em>.
 I also can't resist a good documentary.
-I hope to visit all 50 states and every continent.</p>
+A life goal of mine is to visit all 50 states and every continent.</p>

         </div>